francescodc87/ipaPy2/README.md

                             spectrum
          DBMS2: pandas dataframe containing the database containing the MS2 information (optional)
+         evfilt: Default value False.
+If true, only spectra acquired with the same collision energy are considered.
          noits: number of iterations if the Gibbs sampler to be run
          burn: number of iterations to be ignored when computing posterior probabilities.
 If None, is set to 10% of total iterations
-         delta_bio: parameter used when computiong the conditional priors.
+         delta_bio: parameter used when computing the conditional priors.
                     The parameter must be positive.
 The smaller the parameter the more weight the adducts connections have on the posterior probabilities.
 Default 1.
-         delta_add: parameter used when computiong the conditional priors.
+         delta_add: parameter used when computing the conditional priors.
 The parameter must be positive.
 The smaller the parameter the more weight the adducts connections have on the posterior probabilities.
 Default 1.